davikawasaki/arrhythmia-ecg-analysis-pds/README.md

 This work was meant to a DSP undergrad-subject last project.
 The people involved in the project were:

-Student: KAWASAKI, Davi // davishinjik [at] gmail.com
+Student: KAWASAKI, Davi

-Student: ROZAN, Higor Augusto Bassi // higorb.rozan [at] gmail.com
+Student: ROZAN, Higor Augusto Bassi

-Student: BERTONCINI, João Vitor // joaobertoncini [at] alunos.utfpr.edu.br
+Student: BERTONCINI, João Vitor

-Student: ROMANO, Vinicius Drago // romano [at] alunos.utfpr.edu.br
+Student: ROMANO, Vinicius Drago

-Professor: SPATTI, Danilo Hernane // danilospatti [at] utfpr.edu.br
+Professor: SPATTI, Danilo Hernane

-# CONTACT & FEEDBACKS

-Feel free to contact or pull request me to any relevant updates you may enquire:

-KAWASAKI, Davi // davishinjik [at] gmail.com